Posts tagged ‘child led learning’

 Project-based Homeschooling for Young Children: Interview with Lori Pickert, Part 3

 Rocket ProjectThis is Part 3 of my interview with Lori Pickert, author of Project-based Homeschooling: Mentoring Self-directed Learners.
 Please click here to start with Part 1.
-Scroll below to leave your own questions for Lori.

 My questions have to do with getting started in Project-based Learning with such young children who obviously don’t have the experience to direct their learning.
 I sent Lori six, multi-layered questions, and not only did she answer them, she gave very detailed answers, which I appreciate very much.
 However, they were too long to put into one post, so I have divided the interview into three posts – this being the last.
-(Note that I have emphasized parts of the interview in bold text.)
+(Note that I have emphasized important parts of the interview in bold text.)

 PART 3: Interview with Lori Pickert on Getting Started with Project-based Homeschooling with Young Children